msoltanshah/rotary-tilting-wing-robot-modeling/README.md

 ## Files Included

-- Simulink Models: .slx files for both the basic and extended systems.
+- Simulink Models: .slx file for Simscape/Simulink systems.

 - CAD Files: .STL files for the propellers and other components.